 const textContent = editor.api.string([]);

-console.log('Extracted Text:', textContent);
+console.debug('Extracted Text:', textContent);

-// Example: Transform all H1s to H2s
+// Transform all H1s to H2s

 editor.tf.setNodes(